Sunda Straits Crisis: Initial Indonesian response

-The following day (28 August), Deputy Foreign Minister of Indonesia Suwito summoned the British Charge d'Affaires complain that the British notification had been far too casual, and whilst not asking for the British to receive Indonesian permission for such an action, he asked Britain to give a more formal, preferably written, announcement next time.
+The following day (28 August), Deputy Foreign Minister of Indonesia Suwito summoned the British Charge d'Affaires to complain that the British notification had been far too casual, and whilst not asking for the British to receive Indonesian permission for such an action, he asked Britain to give a more formal, preferably written, announcement next time.
 Or else, Suwito warned, "present tension might result in an unplanned, unwanted but serious incident," a statement that was quickly passed on to the British government.
 The Charge d'Affairs replied that any further notice would be in writing, so as not to provoke any issue.
 Several days later, on 2 September, the day after the Labis landings, Subandrio took an even tougher line, telling the Australian Ambassador to Jakarta that the Victorious would be refused return passage through the Strait.
-The motivations for such a ban are not clear, as official documents on from the time are unavailable, but Subandrio's announcement was in line with government policy on passage through Indonesian waters, which was moving towards cracking down on unauthorized passages after an American carrier group had made the voyage earlier in the month.
-Indonesian policy-makers was also likely worried about the threat of British air power so close to Jakarta as well as the possibility that the British were attempting to provoke a response similar to the Vietnamese had made against America during the Gulf of Tonkin incident earlier that year.
+The motivations for the ban are not clear, as official documents on it from the time are unavailable, but Subandrio's announcement was in line with government policy on passage through Indonesian waters, which was moving towards cracking down on unauthorized passages after an American carrier group had made the voyage earlier in the month.
+Indonesian policy-makers was also likely worried about the threat of British air power so close to Jakarta as well as the possibility that the British were attempting to provoke a response similar to the one the Vietnamese had made against America during the Gulf of Tonkin incident earlier that year.
 The latter seems exceedingly probable given Sukarno's furious response to the incident, and it is unsurprising in such a context that the response to the British incursion was equally forceful.
 In any case, the pervading thought in the Indonesian command was that this was a direct retaliation to the Pontian landings and a signal of British resolve, which although worrying could not overtake the British violation of their nautical claims in importance.